nirmitjoshi/nirmitjoshi.github.io/src/pages/music/index.md

 date: 22 July 2024
 ---

-I mostly rely on youtube's algorithm (it's great btw) so this may not be irrelavent in a week, a month or whatever.
+I mostly rely on youtube's algorithm (it's great btw) so this may not be relavent in a week, a month or whatever.
 I will try updating it ocassionally :)

 ## Artists